Soybean oil is a vegetable oil that’s extracted from the seeds of the soybean plant.

 Some research shows that soybean oil may benefit skin health.

 For instance, one study involving six people showed that applying this oil to their skin enhanced its natural barrier to help retain moisture (

 Another study found that topically applying soybean oil helped protect against skin inflammation caused by ultraviolet radiation (

 Soybean oil is rich in vitamin E, a nutrient that can help promote skin health.
 Applying it topically may protect against inflammation and help the skin retain moisture.

 Soybean oil has a mild, neutral taste that can fit seamlessly into nearly any recipe that calls for cooking oil.

 It works especially well paired with vinegar and a dash of salt and pepper to make an easy salad dressing.

-Thanks to its high smoke point, it can be used in place of other cooking oils for high-heat cooking methods like frying, baking, roasting, or sautéing.
+Thanks to its high smoke point, it can be used in place of other cooking oils for high-heat cooking methods like:

-Simply use it in place of other ingredients, such as olive oil, canola oil, or vegetable oil, in your favorite recipes.
+Simply use it in place of other ingredients, such as canola oil or vegetable oil, in your favorite recipes.